-Approval from ODC must be gained prior to importing seeds or exporting medical cannabinoid or CBD products.
+Approval from ODC must be gained prior to importing seeds or exporting medical cannabinoid products.
 Cannabis regulations still fall under the Australian Narcotic Drugs Amendment Act (2016) Amendment #C2016A00012 in relation to the Single Convention on Narcotic Drugs (1961).

 It is not legal to grow cannabis in Australia without the proper licences and permits.
 Strict regulations govern seeds and plant stock.
 Importing stock or exporting cannabis-based products also requires special import and export licences with high-level tracking systems and record-keeping requirements/GMP processes.

 States can vary on how they handle minor cannabis possession, however, importing and exporting cannabis is a federal-level criminal offence.